Salt in the Aquarium

 Salt does not evaporate

-Salt doesn’t evaporate, that means that it can only be removed by water changes.
+Salt doesn’t evaporate, which means that it can only be removed by water changes.

 So, if you are using salt in your aquarium then it would be a good idea to have a hydrometer that is able to measure salinity.

 Having a hydrometer handy will mean that you will be able to check that you are not overdoing the salt if you are adding it every time you perform a water change.

 It is also a good idea to do some research on the salt tolerance of the species you keep.

 If you have a planted tank, then salt is probably the last thing you want to add to it.
 Salt, in high enough levels, will completely kill off your plants.

 Some plants, Java Fern for example, may survive low concentrations of salt, but in general, freshwater plants do not like salt at all.

 We’ve mentioned some of the effects and uses of salt in the aquarium in this article so the big question that remains is, should I use salt in the Aquarium.

 Salt, in my opinion, has no place in the Freshwater Aquarium.